kekskiller/3-WeatherJournalApp/README.md

 To get real-time weather information, the data are aquired from OpenWeatherMap API via an asynchronous API call, processed and added to the server data object.

 ## Usage
 To run this code on your machine you simply need to download or clone this repository.
-> __Please be advised that this app accepts only US Zip Codes!!!__
+ __Please be advised that this app accepts only US Zip Codes!!!__
+Possible Zip Codes are:
+  - New York -> 10001
+  - Chicago -> 60007
+  - Las Vegas -> 88901
+  - Los Angeles -> 90001
+  - Boston -> 02108
+  - ... and many more!

 ## Tech
  - HTML